-Basically the inverse of the input correlation matrix is estimated.
-This estimate is used to scale the inputs so that all the eigenvalues of the correlation matrix of the scaled inputs are equal to one.
+At the cost of added complexity and CPU time, the SER algorithm avoids the above problems.
+Basically it adaptively estimates the inverse of the input correlation matrix.
+This is used to scale the inputs so that all the eigenvalues of the correlation matrix of the scaled inputs are equal to 1.

-Using the SER method, the calculation of the weights becomes unstable for a short time if the beam jitter suddenly increases.
-During the time it takes for the estimate of the inverse of the input correlation matrix to converge to the new value, the weights diverge rapidly.
-This problem and the solution were found in simulation: not to update the weights if the inverse correlation matrix is receiving large updates.
+Even with the SER method, the calculation of the weights becomes unstable for a short time if the beam jitter suddenly increases.
+During the tie it takes for the estimate of the inverse of the input correlation matrix to converge to the new value, the weights run away.
+This problem was found in simulation along with the solution: not to update the weights if the inverse correlation matrix is receiving large updates.